|

 numbers.
 They do, however, have traditional German "counting

-numbers" in both rows and columns.
+numbers" in both rows and columns, and occasionally red inventory counting numbers.
 Margin examples of Brunswick

 printings are frequently seen erroneously offered as plate number